Edgar-Donk/edgar-donk.github.io/README.md

 languages.

 Let's see if we can pin the above on an example or two.
-First let us change the combobox on both our test themes to that used by radiance.
+First let us change the combobox on both our test themes to that used by radiance using green.tcl.
 On my computer, Windows 64 bit python 3.6, the combobox from elegance aka green looks like
 ```
 ```
 ![combobox:elegance](/images/elegance_cb.png)